Galoppen & YBT Heat

 |Yellow||2.4 km||80 m|

-Maps for Orange courses upwards are pre-marked and will be available immediately after the start.
+Maps for the Yellow course and upwards will be available immediately after you start.

-Loose control descriptions will be available at the start.
+Loose control descriptions will be available at the Start, except for the White course.

 The map was updated Autumn 2017.